 Sean Matthews, 25, of Pittsfield pleaded guilty to single counts of armed robbery and intimidation of a witness.

-He was ordered to serve four to five years at the Massachusetts Correctional Institution at Cedar
+He was ordered to serve concurrent three to three and a half years at the Massachusetts Correctional Institution at Cedar Junction.
+Matthews

 VIEW DAY-BY-DAY CALENDAR

 July 29 - August 4, 2016

 Wellness Day at the Downtown Pittsfield Farmers Market (located on the First Street Common) will include demonstrations and information from health practitioners, fitness instructors, nutritionists and more.

 Start your day with a group run led by Berkshire Running Center or a Zumba class at 9 a.m.
 Additional exercise classes begin every half hour!
 Enjoy PiYo, Nia dance, Acro or Chair Yoga, Salsa Dancing and more.
 Enjoy a sample from Guido's, watch a chef demo, receive a chair massage and learn healthy lifestyle tips while you shop the market.
 9 a.m. - 1 p.m.

 MUSIC & NIGHTLIFE